 After you configure the listener, you must add backend servers to process client requests.
 You can use the default server group that is configured for the CLB instance.
 You can also configure a vServer group or a primary/secondary server group, or enable the primary/secondary mode for the listener.
 For more information, see Backend server overview.

-- On the Backend Servers wizard page, select the type of the server group to which requests are forwarded.
+In the Backend Servers step, select the type of the backend server group to which requests are forwarded.
+In this example, the default backend server group is used.

 Select Default Server Group and click Add More.

-- In the My Servers panel, select the ECS instances that you want to add as backend servers and click Next.
+In the Servers step, select the Elastic Compute Service (ECS) instances that you want to add and click Next.

 You can specify the same port for different backend servers that are added to a CLB instance.